jkulbe-msft/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_01_Build_Presentation_PowerPoint.md

     +++Expand this text to include additional details.+++

-1. Review the suggestions provided by Copilot, then select **Kep it** to update the selected text.
+1. Review the suggestions provided by Copilot, then select **Keep it** to update the selected text.

 #### Exercise 5 - Organize the presentation

 As you're reviewing the presentation, you may find that the topics in your presentation need to be more clearly identified.
 You can use Copilot in PowerPoint to inject this clarity.

-1. In the Copilot pane, enter the following prompt:
+1. In the Copilot pane, select the **Work** tab, then enter the following prompt:

     +++Give me tips to improve my presentation, both in general and slide-by-slide.+++